American Express acquires AI travel assistant startup Mezi

 The startup had raised around $12 million in funding, the bulk of which arrived via a $9 million series A round back in 2016 that ushered in American Express as an investor, via its VC arm.

-Mezi had previously partnered with American Express for a pilot project called AskAmex, an app aimed at helping American Express customers find and book travel-related services from their iPhone.
+Mezi had previously partnered with American Express for a pilot project called AskAmex, an app aimed at helping cardholders find and book travel-related services from their iPhone.
 This pilot will continue to run through the first half of 2018, according to American Express.

 “Mezi’s AI-powered experience opens up exciting new ways for us to connect with and serve our card members and creates opportunities for us to build more meaningful relationships with them,” said Phil Norman, VP of American Express Digital Labs, in a statement.
 “With messaging emerging as channel of choice for many, and the demand for unique experiences increasing, we believe the combination of Mezi’s capabilities with our global network of expert travel counselors creates a differentiated, high-touch service experience for our card members.”